Resources

 The Emergency Food Assistance Program

-a program that helps supplement the diets of low-income Americans including elderly people by providing them with emergency food assistance at no cost.
+A program that helps supplement the diets of low-income Americans including elderly people by providing them with emergency food assistance at no cost.

 RI Food Bank